The Complete Guide to Online Ordering for Restaurants

 Highlight promotions like waiving minimum order sizes for online orders, offering curbside takeout, or contactless delivery.

 If you don’t have time to create your own content to populate social channels, adapt your existing print materials to inform your customers of your online ordering capabilities.
 If you’ve designed flyers or promotional materials in the past, post pictures of them.
 Or, challenge your customers to a user-generated content contest and incentivize entries with a discounted meal or a gift card.
-The great thing about social media is that it helps generate word of mouth, which is one of the most powerful tools in marketing.
+The great thing about social media is that it helps generate word of mouth, which is one of the most powerful tools in online ordering marketing.
 If your audience is creating content for and about your restaurant, their followers will see it as well and increase your reach.

 Consider Running Restaurant Delivery on Your Own